ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/benchmark-nlp/benchmark-nlp-hf.md

 This example does the following:

-* Imports `pipeline` tool from the transformers library
+* Imports the `pipeline` tool from the transformers library
 * Loads the `sentiment-analysis` pipeline
-* Passes text to the pipeline
+* Passes some input text to the pipeline
-* Runs sentiment analysis and prints both the label and the sentiment score
+* Runs sentiment analysis on that input text and prints both the label and the sentiment score

 Run this script: